 Southern Connecticut State University’s (SCSU) MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), which is the sole accrediting agency of the American Association for Marriage and Family Therapy (AAMFT).
 Southern Connecticut State University’s MFT program received accreditation in September 1983, and is the oldest and longest standing program among the five COAMFTE accredited MFT programs in the State of Connecticut.
 In addition to being the oldest accredited program in the State of Connecticut, Southern's MFT program is one of the oldest COAMFTE accredited MFT programs in the world.

-Applications for Fall 2015 will be accepted through July.
+Applications for Fall 2015 admission are open for potential waitlist slots only.
 Learn how to apply now.

 Within the program, a matriculated student will progress in three major areas:

 1) Theoretical courses consistent with COAMFTE requirements, and the regulations for licensure of the State of Connecticut.
 These specific core-courses are centered on a thorough understanding of various major theories of marriage and family therapy practice.
 Courses include theories from modern, postmodern and evidence-based practices in the field of MFT.
 In addition, the program has a strong focus on the self of the therapist with assignments and attention placed on personal and professional attributes.